jacmoe/jacmoe.github.io/content/posts/emacs-my-hotel-california-of-creative-writing.md

 <br/>

 When in Command mode, we can switch to Insert mode by pressing `v`.
 The cursor changes shape and color to indicate that we are indeed in Insert mode.
-For convenience, pressing `S-v` will insert a line below the current line and place the cursor in it, and `C-v` will insert a line above.
+For convenience, pressing `S-v` will insert a line above the current line and place the cursor in it, and `C-v` will insert a line below.
 That often saves us from a couple of keystrokes.

 <br/>